Bricks and urbanism in the Indus Valley rise and decline: Methods and Material

-After 1900~BC, the trade network collapsed and weights were disused; large cities were abandoned and baked brick manufacturing stopped; shell ornaments and seals were disused, and settlements moved eastwards into the Ganges valley\citep{Possehl2002,Kenoyer1998,Datta2001}.
-Sites in Gujarat seem to last longest, but by 1300~BC only few scattered sites remain of the IVC \citep{Rao1963,Law2007,McIntosh2007}.
-The mystery and challenge in IVC scholarship lies in the unresolved causes for and diverse opinions about this decline; most popular theories include environmental change \citep[e.g.,][]{Raikes1964,MeherHomji1973,Staubwasser2003,MacDonald2011}, river relocations \citep[e.g.,][]{Wilhelmy1967,Giosan2012}, or social causes \citep[e.g.,][]{Wheeler1968,Kenoyer2005}.
+After 1900~BC, the trade network collapses and weights are disused; large cities are abandoned and baked brick manufacturing discontinues; shell ornament and seal production ceases, and settlements are moved eastwards into the Ganges valley \citep{Possehl2002,Kenoyer1998,Datta2001}.
+Sites in Gujarat seem to last longer than all western sites, but by 1300~BC only few scattered sites remain \citep{Rao1963,McIntosh2007}.
+The mystery and challenge in Indus scholarship lies in the unresolved causes for and diverse opinions about this decline; most popular theories include environmental change \citep[e.g.,][]{Raikes1964,MeherHomji1973,Staubwasser2003,MacDonald2011}, river relocations \citep[e.g.,][]{Wilhelmy1967,Giosan2012}, or social causes \citep[e.g.,][]{Mackay1948,Wheeler1968,Kenoyer2005}.
 All of these theories, however, suffer from contrasting evidence, interpretation uncertainties, a temporal mismatch with the decline period, or have been reinterpreted to serve a particular political and historical view \citep{Possehl2002,Guha2005}.
 Most certainly, multiple factors contributed to the decline, including a breakdown of trade and religion \citep{Kenoyer2005}.